Apply for an Internet Services Business License in Dubai

 Dubai's digital economy is expanding at pace, and Dubai South Business Hub Free Zone offers one of the most streamlined routes to establishing a licensed internet services operation in the region.
-This guide explains what the Internet Services Business Licence (Activity Code 6190.98) covers, who it suits, what it costs, and how to secure it at Dubai South.
+This guide explains what the Internet Services Business License (Activity Code 6190.98) covers, who it suits, what it costs, and how to secure it at Dubai South.

 Key Stats at a Glance

-Activity Code: 6190.98 | Category: ICT | Licence Type: Business Licence
+Activity Code: 6190.98 | Category: ICT | License Type: Business License

 UAE ICT sector contributes approximately 4.3% to national GDP, with targets to reach 8.2% by 2031